Big Pigeon in Southwest Iowa

 † Ash, Merlin Thomas, SN 39-278-839, US Army Air Force, Douglas Co., NE & Los Angeles Co., CA (St. Paul's)

-• body not recovered; memorialized Tablets of the Missing, Netherlands American Cem., Margraten, Netherlands.
+• service credited to Los Angeles Co., CA; body not recovered; memorialized Tablets of the Missing, Netherlands American Cem., Margraten, Netherlands.

 • WWII Germany > The ETO > ETO Air War > Eighth Air Force